Capital expenditure

-Capital expenditure or capital expense (abbreviated capex, CAPEX, or CapEx) is the money an organization or corporate entity spends to buy, maintain, or improve its fixed assets, such as buildings, vehicles, equipment, or land.
-It is considered a capital expenditure when the asset is newly purchased or when money is used towards extending the useful life of an existing asset, such as repairing the roof.
+Capital expenditure or capital expense (abbreviated capex, CAPEX, or CapEx) is the money an organization or corporate entity spends to buy, maintain, or improve its fixed assets, such as buildings, vehicles, equipment or land.
+It is considered a capital expenditure when funds are spent to purchase a new asset or to extend the useful life of existing assets, such as major structural repairs or upgrades.

-Capital expenditures contrast with operating expenses (opex), which are ongoing expenses that are inherent to the operation of the asset.
+Capital expenditures contrast with operating expenses (opex)—ongoing expenses that are inherent to the operation of the asset.
 Opex includes items like electricity or cleaning.
-The difference between opex and capex may not be immediately obvious for some expenses; for instance, repaving the parking lot may be thought of inherent to the operation of a shopping mall.
-Similarly, the costs of software for a business (either software development or software as a service licensing) might fall into either opex or capex (that is, is it merely business as usual, or is it something new, an investment with multiyear return?).
-The dividing line for items like these is that the expense is considered capex if the financial benefit of the expenditure extends beyond the current fiscal year.
+The difference between opex and capex may not be immediately obvious for some expenses.
+As an example, repaving a parking lot may be thought of inherent to the operation of a shopping mall.
+Similarly, the cost of software for a business (either software development, software as a service, or software licensing) might fall into either opex or capex, depending on whether it is merely business as usual, or something new (a fixed investment with multiyear return on investment).
+In general, the expense is considered capex if the financial benefit of the expenditure extends beyond the current fiscal year.

 Usage

-Capital expenditures are the funds used to acquire or upgrade a company's fixed assets, such as expenditures towards property, plant, or equipment (PP&E).
-In the case when a capital expenditure constitutes a major financial decision for a company, the expenditure must be formalized at an annual shareholders meeting or a special meeting of the Board of Directors.
-In accounting, a capital expenditure is added to an asset account, thus increasing the asset's basis (the cost or value of an asset adjusted for tax purposes).
-Capex is commonly found on the cash flow statement under "Investment in Plant, Property, and Equipment" or something similar in the Investing subsection.
+Capital expenditures are funds used to acquire or upgrade a company’s fixed assets, such as property, plant, and equipment (PP&E).
+In many companies, major capital expenditures require formal approval from the board of directors, depending on corporate governance rules or internal bylaws.”
+In accounting, a capital expenditure is added to an asset account, thus increasing the asset's adjusted basis (the cost or value of an asset adjusted for tax purposes).
+Capex is commonly found on the cash flow statement under "Investment in Property, Plant, and Equipment" or a similar line item within the investing activities section.